liverday/world-cup-api/CONTRIBUTING.md

 - Fix a Bug
 - Fix typo and add translations.

+# If you are developing an application using this api

+Create a pull request with the addition of your application in [README.md](./README.md)!
+We would love to check your awesome jobs!

 ## Conventional Commits

 We use the commit guidelines from [Angular](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) to share a pattern between all ours commits.